pydata/pydata-sphinx-theme/docs/user_guide/configuring.rst

-.. note::

 You can only collapse your ``toctree`` items underneath their caption if a caption is defined for them!
 If your ``toctree`` does not have a caption defined, then all of the pages underneath it will be displayed (the same as the default theme behavior).
 See `the toctree documentation <https://www.sphinx-doc.org/en/master/usage/restructuredtext/directives.html#directive-toctree>`_ for more details.

+.. note::

+   In some Sphinx sites, the top-level ``toctree`` groupings make up "parts" in the documentation, with each page beneath making up a "chapter".

 .. _remove_toctrees: